 If you have questions, please email email@example.com.

-This training will provide participants with a general understanding of microaggressions, their impact and ways to combat them from happening.
-Microaggressions are the everyday verbal, nonverbal, and environmental slights, snubs, or insults–whether intentional or unintentional–which communicate hostile, derogatory, or negative messages targeted at persons based solely upon their marginalized group (Sue et. el, 2010).
-Additionally, this training will introduce participants to implicit bias.
+This training will introduce participants to the concept of implicit bias.
 Implicit bias refers to the attitudes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner.
-We will consider our own biases and their consequences and provide strategies to minimize bias and stereotypes to create a more inclusive environment.
+Participants will consider their own biases and their consequences.
+Additionally, participants will learn strategies to address and minimize bias to create a more inclusive environment.